Simpler.

 Our view

 There's no universally better option.
 It depends on your deposit, goals, and risk appetite.
-New builds get you in the door with less deposit and less hassle.
+New builds get you in the door with the LVR exemption and less hassle.
 Existing properties in established suburbs can offer stronger yields and more upside through renovation.
 We'll model both scenarios for your situation.

 Running The Numbers